Mathpix/ios-client/README.md

 MathpixClient.setApiKeys(appId: "demo_app", appKey: "demo_key")
 ```

-You can request an API key from dashboard.mathpix.com.
+You can request an API key for free from https://dashboard.mathpix.com.

 #### Recognize images: